 Diagnostics & Precision Medicine

 Digital Health IT

 Modelling & Simulation

-BIH’s Executive Board member Prof. Dr. Axel Radlach Pries holds the overall responsibility for the platform.
+BIH’s Executive Board member Prof. Dr. Axel Radlach Pries holds the overall responsibility for the translation hub.

-Several activities are ongoing to further shape the contents and developments of the research platform:
+Several activities are ongoing to further shape the contents and developments of the translation hub: